-This is one of those get messy, dip the bread, and enjoy every spicy bite of perfectly cooked gulf shrimp in an easy but ridiculously good New Orleans BBQ Shrimp recipe that everyone can master – better yet – over the coals in cast iron.
+This is one of those get messy, dip the bread, and enjoy every spicy bite of perfectly cooked jumbo shrimp in an easy but ridiculously good New Orleans BBQ Shrimp recipe that everyone can master – better yet – over the coals in cast iron.

-Freshly cooked Jumbo Gulf Shrimps (New Orleans BBQ Shrimp recipe)
+Freshly cooked Jumbo Gulf Shrimps (New Orleans BBQ Shrimp recipe).

-The steaming hot skillet is loaded with jumbo gulf shrimp simmered sauteed with garlic, onions, and spices before being tossed in a rich sauce with a hint of heat and a pop of freshness from some lemon juice.
+The steaming hot skillet is loaded with jumbo gulf shrimp simmered and sauteed with garlic, onions, and spices before being tossed in a rich sauce with a hint of heat and a pop of freshness from some lemon juice.
 It’s a balanced dish that has you peeling and dunking shrimp and bites of crusty bread into the sauce over and over.

 Pretty much almost as fun as shrimp skewers.
 Ok, more fun.
 But also, more clean up.